dimaryaz/jdmtool/README.md

 On Linux, see [Installing udev rules on Linux](udev/README.md).

-On Windows, you will need the WinUSB drivers.
-You do need the official Skybound/Garmin drivers (though they might still work for you).
+On Windows, you will need the WinUSB drivers; [Zadig](https://zadig.akeo.ie/) is recommended.
+Jeppesen drivers should also work for Skybound devices.
+Garmin drivers will **NOT** work for Garmin programmer devices; you will need to uninstall them and install WinUSB.

 ## Basic Usage